Farhampton: Plot

 Meanwhile, Marshall and Lily cannot put their newborn son Marvin to sleep and, out of exhaustion, misinterpret anything Barney, Quinn, and Robin say.
 Robin and Lily accept Quinn's offer to be her bridesmaids, but Robin is concerned it may be weird between them because of Barney and Robin's history.
 Her concerns are amplified when Barney reveals that he had doctored or purged all of his mementos from his relationship with Robin to ensure that Quinn will not be jealous.
 Unfortunately, Lily accidentally reveals that Barney used to date Robin.
 An angry Quinn gives Barney one minute to explain everything about him and Robin, which he does in less than 52 seconds.
 Quinn almost leaves the apartment when Robin assures her that she is already seeing someone else.
 Quinn is not sure if Robin is not going to always want Barney, but after meeting Robin's boyfriend Nick (who was also Robin's secret crush), at MacLaren's, she allows it.
 While Robin is perplexed at how Barney was able to destroy the memories of their relationship, he gives her a key to a storage unit where he kept all the mementos intact.

 Before he and Victoria leave, Ted goes to the train station and asks Klaus why he ran away.
 Klaus explains that Victoria is a wonderful woman, but she is not "the One" for him, his "lebenslangerschicksalsschatz" (lifelong treasure of destiny).
 When he asks Ted if he has found "the One", Ted says he thinks he has; but Klaus corrects him, saying that having to think about it means he has not found it yet.
 Returning to the post-wedding flashforward, as Ted reads Love in the Time of Cholera waiting for the train to come in, the future mother arrives as well with a yellow umbrella, but her face is hidden from view.
-This is where Ted will meet the Mother.